 You are of course, not expected to know it all.
-But, a decent & well structured representation can still make you stand out.
-Below are 5 things you can do to improve your essays & make them stellar (should you practise these points):
+But, a decent & well structured representation can still make you stand out (Check out 17 personal essays that will change your life).
+If you really want to know how to write an essay and be spectacular at it, below are 5 things you can do to make them stellar:

 Remember that you cannot afford to babble in your essay.
 It has to have a proper chain of thought.
 Start with an introduction where you brief the examiner about your stand about the topic.

 In the following paragraphs, follow a routine.
 If you are tracing a history, make sure you start from the beginning.
 If you are making a general commentary, ensure that the paragraphs are distinct and each of them has distinguishable content.
 Similarly, if you are making an analysis, keep the flow in the same way in which you arrived at the result.